 The Directors are also aware of their duty to continuously update their knowledge and enhance their skills through appropriate continuing education programmes.
 They are provided with the opportunity, and are encouraged, to attend training to keep themselves updated on relevant new legislation, financial reporting requirements, best practices and changing commercial and other risks.

-During the financial period, all Directors have attended various training programmes, talks, seminars or forums organised by external professionals as follows:-
+During the financial year, all Directors have attended the following seminar organised by an external professional:-